 Live the splendor of Florence!
 360 degree views from the terrace.

-The elegant living room's large window has picture postcard views of Florence.
+The living room's large window has picture postcard views of Florence.
 Sofa bed can accommodate 1 person.

 Dine on the lower terrace while taking in splendid views of Florence.